 In the dining hall, everyone ate on long tables with a staff member on the end of each.
 That was quite an experience.
 They always expected proper manners from the children.
 The food was home-grown, and the milk was fresh from the cow.
 I didn’t care for the vegetables, but I always begged for more fresh, raw milk.
 The flavor was sweet and strong, a very different flavor from a city, store-bought milk.
 Great-grandma packed a jug for our trip home, just for me.
 My most memorable time came on a walk across the road to the farm which supplied most of the food and milk for the orphanage.
 Being from the city, I was unaware of the shock I would receive when I unconsciously grasped the electric fence to aid my hike up the hill.
 While I was listening to the bellowing cows, and the yellow-bellied sapsucker in the Forrest, I suddenly found my backside in the middle of the dirt road!
 While the laughter flowed easily from the children, aside from my embarrassment, I sensed an air of contentment.

 I have not returned to the tranquil valley in the Appalachians since the sisters passed away.
 Often, I consider taking my own children to the place which holds a few very dear memories for me.
 They need to experience the natural tranquility of the bottom land near Holly Creek, to experience the joy of giving love to those who have so much to give back.
-I cannot give this priceless heritage to my children; Bethany Children’s Home no longer exists.
-Government red tape forced the orphanage to close in the nineteen eighties.
+I cannot give this priceless heritage to my children for the Bethany Children’s Home we knew no longer exists.
+Government red tape forced the orphanage to close in the 1980’s.
 The home then became a private boarding school, leaving the mountaineers to fend for themselves or depend on government handouts.
 My children will see Bethany only through my eyes when I reminisce on my own experience.
-I often wonder, since Great-grandma is gone, since Aunt Mildred is gone, and since the home where so much love abounded is gone, who will take care of the children?
+I often wonder, since Great-grandma is gone, since Aunt Mildred is gone, and since the home where so much love abounded is gone, who will take care of the orphans?